UlrikN1234/BDS_2025_M4_Exercise_1/README.md

 # 🐧 Penguin Prediction Project

 This project predicts the species of a penguin based on its physical characteristics.
 The model is trained on penguin data and generates daily predictions that are stored in a JSON file.
-The github page is available at https://ulrikn1234.github.io/BDS_2025_M4_Exercise_1/
+A github page showcasing the projects ability is available at https://ulrikn1234.github.io/BDS_2025_M4_Exercise_1/.

 ## 🚀 Project Overview